 - Civil has the highest volume of test-takers overall with close to average pass rates.

 - Test takers with 4 years of professional experience tend to pass at a higher rate, than those with less experience.

 - If you plan to take the PE exam soon, make sure you do everything you can to pass on the first try.
 Free and paid resources are available for you to prepare for the PE exam.

 According to nspe.org, approximately 25,000 engineers take the PE Exam each year, with an aggregate pass rate of 50 percent.
 To give you perspective, this is about the same percentage of students who are accepted to dental school after taking the DAT, so it is a pretty difficult test to pass.

-The data in the infographic below was compiled from NCEES’s annual report, and illustrates different pass rates in a variety of different mediums.
+The data in the infographic above was compiled from NCEES’s annual report and illustrates different pass rates in a variety of different mediums.

 Finding #1: Pass On The First Try

 What we found is that an overwhelming amount of students who pass, do so on their first try.
 Students who don’t pass the first time either choose not to retake the test, or don’t pass it the second time around.
 You can take the test as many times as you’d like, but can only take it twice a year; so it’s not like you can schedule another test a month after you fail the first one.